bumoproject/bumo-docs-en/docs/sdk_go.md

-   contractAddress|String|Required, contract account address code|String|Optional, asset code, length limit [0, 1024]; when it is empty, only the contract is triggered issuer|String|Optional, the account address issuing assets; when it is null, only trigger the contract assetAmount|Long|Optional, asset amount, size limit[0, Long.MAX_VALUE]when it is 0, only trigger the contract input|String|Optional, the input parameter of the main() method for the contract to be triggered metadata|String|Optional, note
+   contractAddress|String|Required, contract account address code|String|Optional, asset code, length limit [0, 1024]; when it is empty, only the contract is triggered issuer|String|Optional, the account address issuing assets; when it is null, only trigger the contract assetAmount|int64|Optional, asset amount, size limit[0, max(int64)]when it is 0, only trigger the contract input|String|Optional, the input parameter of the main() method for the contract to be triggered metadata|String|Optional, note